jogoodma/homology-explorer/docs/draft_report.md

 │       ├── src
 │       └── Dockerfile
 ├── data
+├── docs
+├── Caddyfile
+├── docker-compose.yml
+├── pnpm-lock.yaml
+├── poetry.lock
-└── docs
+└── pyproject.toml

 ```

-The tree structure above outlines the directory structure of the app and will be revisited at various points throughout the report in more detail.
+The tree above outlines the general directory structure of the app and will be revisited at various points throughout the report in more detail.
 The code for this project is available on [Github](https://github.com/jogoodma/homology-explorer/tree/main).
 The subsequent sections outline the technical implementation of the above described web application design in such a way as to satisfy the constraints set out by the problem statement.

 ## Database Construction

 The source data have a fixed schema and are relational so managing them through a SQL database is a natural design choice^[cite some stuff from database class].
-Of the myriad flavors of SQL to choose from, the `Homology Explorer` uses Duck Database^[cite duckdb.com].
+Of the myriad flavors of SQL to choose from, the `Homology Explorer` uses Duck Database^[https://duckdb.org/].
 Duck database is a lightweight SQL database similar to SQLite.
 Because the dataset  however, it is more performant and provides many more features than SQLite.
 It also has good documentation and a rich python API.

-TODO: Discuss a couple more features of Duck DB when internet is back

 To construct the database, these tables are first extracted from the `tar.gz` file.
-Next the `duckdb` python library is used by `dbBuilder.py` file to create the application's database: `duck.db`.
+Next the `duckdb` python library is used by `dbBuilder.py` file to create the application database: `duck.db`.

 ```
 data